ShepherdJerred-homework/seminar-presentation/PITCHME.md

 # GPU Programming
 * Interacting with GPUs requires the use of a graphics API

-^
+Note:

-Programming a CPU involves writing code, compiling it, and then executing a binary Using a GPU is different
+* Programming a CPU involves writing code, compiling it, and then executing a binary
+* Using a GPU is different
-Instead of directly writing code, you use a API to communicate with the GPU You can also write programs that execute on the GPU, but you still need to use APIs to load and execute the program APIs exist for graphics programming, and for general computation GPUs having become very popular for compute-heavy tasks, such as AI and data processing
+* Instead of directly writing code, you use a API to communicate with the GPU
+* You can also write programs that execute on the GPU, but you still need to use APIs to load and execute the program
+* APIs exist for graphics programming, and for general computation
+* GPUs having become very popular for compute-heavy tasks, such as AI and data processing

 ---